Mervyn Johns

-David Mervyn Johns (né John; 18 February 1899 – 6 September 1992) was a Welsh stage, film and television character actor who became a star of British films during the Second World War.
+David Mervyn Johns (18 February 1899 – 6 September 1992) was a Welsh stage, film and television actor who became a fixture of British films during the Second World War.
+Johns appeared extensively on screen and stage with over 100 credits between 1923 and 1979.

-After training in Camden and Primrose Hill, Johns began his career in repertory theatre in 1923.
-He made his screen debut with Lady in Danger in 1934 and went on to become an indelible part of British wartime cinema, with starring roles in such films as Saloon Bar (1940), The Next of Kin (1942), Went the Day Well?
+He made his theatrical debut while on tour of the British dominions in 1923.
+After graduating from the Royal Academy of Dramatic Art with honours in 1924, he appeared in a succession of diverse roles in the West End and Bristol.
+He made his screen debut with Lady in Danger in 1934 and appeared in several supporting roles in the 1930s before becoming a leading man in the 1940s and 50s.
+In his most critically acclaimed period, he became an indelible part of British wartime cinema with starring roles in Saloon Bar (1940), The Next of Kin (1942), Went the Day Well?
 (1942), The Halfway House (1944), Twilight Hour (1945), and Dead of Night (1945).

-In the postwar era, he worked regularly at Ealing Studios, first with starring roles in such films as They Knew Mr. Knight (1946), The Captive Heart (1946), Captain Boycott (1947), and Easy Money (1948), and later guest appearances on televised plays and anthology series, including his final role in BBC One's 1979 detective fiction drama series Shoestring as the Reverend James Appleby.
+In the postwar era, Johns worked regularly as a character actor at Ealing Studios with roles in They Knew Mr. Knight (1946), The Captive Heart (1946), Captain Boycott (1947), Easy Money (1948), and Scrooge (1951).
+He settled into supporting roles in later years with guest appearances on televised plays and anthology series.
+Johns also appeared in two films alongside his daughter Glynis Johns.

-Johns was the father of acclaimed actress Glynis Johns, and the grandfather of actor Gareth Forwood.

 Early life

-David Mervyn John was born on 18 February 1899 in Pembroke, Wales.
-The John family owned Glan Morlais Uchaf, a farm, and the surrounding land near Kidwelly, Carmarthenshire.
-He was a brother of Oxford academic Howard Johns, who became the rector of Pusey and Weston-on-the-Green, and an uncle of judge John Geoffrey Jones.
+David Mervyn Johns was born on 18 February 1899 in Pembroke, Wales.
+He attended Llandovery College, an independent boarding school in South Wales, following the graduation of his brother Howard Johns, later rector of Pusey and Weston-on-the-Green.
+From 1913, he played cricket and rugby for the school's national teams.

-Due to its growing reputation, Johns' parents enrolled him at Llandovery College, an independent boarding school styled the "Eton of Wales".
-While there, he was on the school's cricket and rugby teams.

-Upon leaving, he initially wanted to become a doctor of medicine and attended London Hospital, where he trained as a medical student.
-While there, he met concert pianist Alyce Steele (born Alice Maude Steele-Wareham), who was studying at the Royal Academy of Music.
-She persuaded him to pursue a career in drama and on her advice, he enrolled at the Royal Academy of Dramatic Art.
+Upon leaving, he wanted to pursue a career in medicine and so attended Royal London Hospital, where he trained as a medical student.
+While there, he met concert pianist Alyce Steele-Wareham, who was studying at the Royal Academy of Music.
+She encouraged him to pursue a career in drama and so he enrolled at the Royal Academy of Dramatic Art.
 They married on 17 November 1922 in St Giles, London, and began touring with her family's theatre company.
-While touring South Africa on 23 October 1923, their only child, Glynis Margaret Payne Johns was born; she would later become the fourth generation in her mother's family to act on stage.
-They returned to the United Kingdom and Mervyn re-enrolled at the Royal Academy of Dramatic Art, where he graduated in 1924 with a gold medal.
-On stage and screen, he was known as "Mervyn Johns".
+While touring South Africa on 23 October 1923, their only child, Glynis Johns was born.
+They returned to England a few weeks later and Johns re-enrolled at the Royal Academy of Dramatic Art, where he graduated in 1924 with a gold medal.

+Johns also served as a combat patrol pilot in the Royal Flying Corps and later in the Royal Air Force during the First World War.
+Of his time in the service, he declared "I don’t think there was a single moment when I was not scared to death".